opendatalabcz/certificate-watcher/README.md

 Service for inital watching of the certificate stream and its first processing.
 Currently in test state.

-- [x] Add loggers to certificate-stream

 ### certificate-processor

 Service for processing the certificate stream.
-Currently in planning state.

 Supports multiple string matching algorithms for detecting suspicious domains.
 Currently supports: